0xSojalSec/HACKING-LLM/README.md

    Replace `{page}` with where the page number should be in the URL.

 4. **Automatic Pattern Detection**:
-   If you don't specify a pattern, CyberScraper 2077 will attempt to detect the URL pattern automatically.
+   If you don't specify a pattern, HACKING-LLM will attempt to detect the URL pattern automatically.
 However, for best results, specifying the pattern is recommended.

 ### Enhanced Multi-Page with Scrapeless

-The [Scrapeless integration branch](https://github.com/itsOwen/CyberScraper-2077/tree/CyberScrapeless-2077) provides enhanced multi-page scraping with:
+The [Scrapeless integration branch](https://github.com/0xSojalSec/HACKING-LLM/tree/HACKING-LLM) provides enhanced multi-page scraping with:
 - **Automatic retry logic** for failed pages
 - **Global proxy rotation** for different pages
 - **CAPTCHA auto-solving** across all pages